mesmalif/MVP/README.md

 In this repo, we will push practical examples of MVPs for different ML projects.

-### Exmples of MVP in this repo and recorded Youtube videos:
+### Youtube videos:
+The following youtube videos are explaining the codes in this report.
 - [MVP for weather prediction](https://www.youtube.com/watch?v=HSzQfxv2_l8)